tangrams/tangram-docs/pages/layers.md

 *This is the technical documentation for the "layers" block in Tangram's scene file.
-For a conceptual overview of the way Tangram applies styles to data, see the [[Filters Overview]] and the [[Styles Overview]].*
+For a conceptual overview of the way Tangram applies styles to data, see the [Filters Overview](Filters-Overview.md) and the [Styles Overview](Styles-Overview.md).*

 ####`layers`
-The `layers` element is a required top-level element in the [[scene file]].
+The `layers` element is a required top-level element in the [scene file](scene-file.md).
 Individual layers are defined by a *layer name* under this element.

 ```yaml
 layers: